sudo-robot-destroy/tensegrity_robot/README.md

   * 12 per wheel so 48 total...maybe, unless there are special ones that connect to hubs.
   * No supports
   * Standard .2 profile
+  * Profile for tight rod fit starts with a 2mm hole, then a 1 degree draft.
+The crushed ribs go .25 mm into the 2mm rods.
+It might be a little too tight, I have to hammer them in.
   * Currently printed with PLA
 * Cable section
   * TPU 85A